Best Sports Spread Betting Sites

 Buying

-Mechanically, buying in spread betting works in the same way as selling.
-Using our previous analogy, it is the equivalent of taking the over in a traditional Over/Under market.
+Mechanically, buying in spread betting works the same way as selling.
+Using our previous analogy, it is the equivalent of taking the over in a traditional over/under market.

 Here’s an example of a losing buy bet: